bluebirz/bluebirz.github.io/_posts/2020-08-09-data-studio.md

 ## A sample dashboard is here

-### 1. Pie chart to represent a number of each department’s members
+### 1. Pie chart to represent a number of each department's members

 - pick "Pie chart".
 - pick "Dimension" to be "department".
-- pick "Metric" to be "id" with CTD (Count Distinct) in order to count unique member’s id.
+- pick "Metric" to be "id" with CTD (Count Distinct) in order to count unique member's id.
 - pick Interaction: Apply filter to update all charts when click a value of "department".

 ![pie chart](https://bluebirzdotnet.s3.ap-southeast-1.amazonaws.com/datastudio/Screen-Shot-2020-08-08-at-21.29.53.png)